Senai–Desaru Expressway

-E22 Senai–Desaru Expressway (SDE; Lebuhraya Senai–Desaru), is an expressway in Johor, Malaysia.
+E22 Senai–Desaru Expressway (SDE; Lebuhraya Senai–Desaru; 士乃–迪沙鲁大道), is an expressway in Johor, Malaysia.
 It connects Senai in central Johor to Desaru in eastern Johor.
 Measuring a total length of 77 km, it is the third east–west-oriented expressway in the Iskandar Malaysia area after the Pasir Gudang Highway and the Pontian–Johor Bahru Parkway of the Second Link Expressway.
 With a new crossing over the Johor River, when opened on 10 June 2011, the expressway shortened travel time from Senai to Desaru from 2.5 hours to one hour.

 The Kilometre Zero of the expressway is located at Senai Main Interchange at Senai.

 History

 The Johor Bahru–Kota Tinggi Highway (Federal Route 3) and Pengerang Highway (Federal Route 92) used to be the only gateway to Desaru, with a typical journey of 2.5 hours.
 Construction of the expressway began in 2005.
 The construction was led by Senai–Desaru Expressway Berhad with a main contractor, Ranhill Engineers & Constructors Sdn Bhd.
 Phase 1 of the expressway linking Senai to Pasir Gudang was opened to traffic on 10 September 2009, and the remaining stretch from Pasir Gudang to Desaru, including the bridge, opened on 10 June 2011.

 On 12 December 2017, former Works Minister Fadillah Yusof had announced that the government approved to allocate RM390 million to upgrade and expand the 26 km stretch from Cahaya Baru to the Bandar Penawar intersection into dual carriageway.
 However, a session was held on 17 July 2018 between the Finance Ministry, the Works Ministry and the Economic Planning Unit to identify the list of Works Ministry projects that had not been issued acceptance letters, as well as the project savings.
 Following this session, Johor's State Public Works, Infrastructure and Transportation Committee chairman Mazlan Bujang said the federal government had postponed this project on 9 December 2018.
 However on 1 November 2024, the SDE's upgrade was proceeded after Kimlun Berhad was awarded contract to complete this upgrade by 2027.